Subtopics as follows -

 Other Questions and Answers

 You need hose which is suitable for automatic transmission fluid.
-The bottom end of the hose should be attached to the gearbox someplace, or to the bell housing between the gearbox and the engine.
+The bottom end of the hose should be attached near the bell housing (right side) via a banjo fitting,

 * * * *